kalte0/BMC-CS-151.github.io/labs/Lab07.md

 Start with the methods `size`, `isEmpty`, `insert`, and `toString`, which creates a string representation of the tree by traversing through the nodes of the binary tree in in-order traversal order.
 `insert` allows you to add to the tree and `toString()` allows you to check the contents of your tree.

+This lab does not necessarily require your binary tree to be a binary search tree, but it will be easier!
+It will also help you get a start on your homework.

 Note that the interface requires that all listed methods be implemented, but for now you can just implement method stubs for